zpl-c/librg/README.md

 #### Additional

 You can and **MUST** (not really, but we really advise you to) look into the source code ([librg.h](include/librg.h)).
-There we have many helpful (and not really) comments that will guide you or at very least give you explanation what is this or that, why it's needed, and how to use it.
+There we have many helpful (and not really) comments that will guide you or at very least give you explanation what is this or that, why it is needed and how to use it.

 Also you can look inside our [test](test/) folder, there are many different things.
 It's usually used for the development purposes, but I guarantee you can find something interesting in there.

 ## Installation

-There are multiple way of how you can "download" the library:
+There are multiple way of how you can embed the library:

 * automatic
     * using **[npm](https://www.npmjs.com/get-npm)**.
 Just run `npm install librg.c` in folder with your project, that's it!